stianloader/GslStarplane/README.md

 ## The `genEclipseRuns` task

-While the `runMod` task works to execute the development environment, it does not allow to easily debug the environment with the aid of a debugger.
-While setting the `debug` option of the `runMod` task to true (as allowed by `JavaExec`) does allow to attach a debugger to the environment, IDEs such as Eclipse struggle with finding the sources of the classes.
+While the `runMods` task works to execute the development environment, it does not allow to easily debug the environment with the aid of a debugger.
+While setting the `debug` option of the `runMods` task to true (as allowed by `JavaExec`) does allow to attach a debugger to the environment, IDEs such as Eclipse struggle with finding the sources of the classes.
 This can make debugging difficult.
 To counteract this, the `genEclipseRuns` task generates